industrial-edge/iih-essentials-development-kit-getting-started/docs/Visualization_example_value.md

      Here you will find, for example, application examples.
    - docker-compose.yml
    - ...
-3. Replace the docker-compose.yml with the docker-compose.yml of this repository.
+3. Replace the docker-compose.yml with the [docker-compose.yml](../docker-compose.yml) of this repository.
-4. Right-click to call the Docker command line and the "Open in Terminal" menu command.
+4. Right-click in the file explorer and click on "Open in Terminal".
 5. Load the Docker Image with following command: `docker load -i dataservicedevelopmentkit_1.1.0.img`
-6. Start the containers by typing: `docker - compose up` All service images are downloaded from Docker Hub and launched as defined in the "docker-compose.yml" file.
+6. Start the containers by executing: `docker - compose up` All service images are downloaded from Docker Hub and launched as defined in the "docker-compose.yml" file.
 This file specifies which of the services run together, address,communication, etc.

 ## Create Tag in Simulation UI